 Satisficing: Why Customers Choose The Least Risky Instead Of The Best

 In the 1970s, IBM was under attack from all sides.
-They were the leaders in the business computers market.
+They were the leaders in the business computer market.
 And IBM System/360 computers were the iPhone of the 60s.
 But just like any new technology, there was a rush.
 Competitors were announcing their new breakthrough computers every month.
 RCA, Digital Equipment Corporation, Xerox… Some were…

 Why B2B Customers Are Also Driven by Emotions